-When the name of a property includes the date 1862 you know it has a long and likely colorful history.
-The original owner was a man named David Walley, who came West in search of his own prosperity in the promise of the Gold Rush and Comstock Lode era.
-He didn't find his fortune in precious metal, but rather with the therapeutic value of natural hot springs just 1.5 miles south of the Town of Genoa.
+This resort nestled into the foothills at the base of the Carson Range is renown far beyond the Carson Valley.
+The original owner, David Walley, came west in search of his prosperity, drawn by the promise of the Gold Rush and the Comstock Lode.
+He didn't find his fortune in precious ores, but rather with the therapeutic value of natural hot springs just a mile and a half south of the Town of Genoa.
 He purchased the hot springs and surrounding property and charged 50 cents a bath.
-During this same time frame the Pony Express Route was still going strong and the route abutted Walley's property.
+During this same timeframe the Pony Express Route was still going strong and the route abutted Walley's property.
 Riders made a point to stop at the springs to soothe their aches and pains from the rigors of the long ride.

 The original resort was built in 1862 and included a 40-room hotel with 11 bathrooms, a grand ballroom, a large stable, a swimming pool and several bathhouses with a resident physician and masseur.
 It transitioned from a spot for weary miners to relax to a place of affluent renown, drawing high-society types including Mark Twain, Clark Gable, Carole Lombard and a handful of U.S. presidents.
 Over the years the property has had a multitude of owners and survived a devastating fire, but several of the original buildings remain on site, as does one of the original stone soaking tubs.

 Steeped in this rich history, the present-day resort offers the ultimate Nevada-style spa getaway.
 The idyllic spot is a year-round combination of health, beauty, vitality, relaxation and resort comfort.
 You can bask in the most relaxing medium of your choice.
 The resort features five natural hot mineral springs/pools, one outdoor heated pool, one outdoor seasonal pool, steam rooms, dry saunas, a fitness room, a playground, billiards and bike rentals.
-You can also choose from a full range of spa treatments including Swedish massage, deep-tissue massage, hot-stone massage, mineral salt/sugar scrubs, enzymatic mud wraps, facials and more.
-Accommodations include queen rooms, one- and two-bedroom suites with many amenities and views of the surrounding mountain scenery.
+Accommodations range from studio units to three-bedroom cabins with many amenities and views of the surrounding mountain scenery.
 The accommodations also can be purchased on a time-share basis.